Houses model Dutch Style

 SEO isn’t just three letters—it’s your new digital mantra.

 Stuff your site with well-written, relevant, highly optimised copy.
 Use tools like SEMRush for research to tap into search intent.
 Know where and how to use keywords in your content for searchability.
 Understand link building.
 But also write for potential customers and offer value which goes over and above SEO.
 Because producing “thin” content is a bit like being invited to someone’s house for a really weak cup of tea.
+And Google does NOT like a weak cup of tea.

 Me and Yvette usually call upon our SEO legal writer Becky Whittaker for this art.
 (She’s got her own overalls and mug too.)

-The Long Game: A House Needs Decorating, a Website Needs Updating
+The Long Game: A House Needs Decorating, A Website Needs Updating

 Think your website is a ‘set and forget’ deal?